 “This kid is something, Paige; I’m telling you,” Jim had said.
 “This is a great story.”

 What she lacked in money, she made up for in determination and high expectations for her son.
 She kept a keen eye on who he called friends, and she did not suffer back-talk or sloth.
 Church every Sunday was a given.
 So were daily chores and good grades.
 Darius was expected to be home by the time Corella got off work, with his homework done.
 Only then could he go down to the ball court on the corner and play.
-Later, when basketball practice took up Darius’ after-school hours, Corella had a heart-to-heart first with the boy’s middle school coach, then his high school coach.
+Later, when basketball practice took up Darius’ after-school hours, Corella had a heart-to-heart with the boy’s middle school coach, then later his high school coach.